geospace-code/h5fortran/Examples.md

 ## read slice (part of) a disk array

-Reading a disk HDF5 array into a variable of matching shape is done with `istart=` and `iend=` arguments, which have 1-D arguments for the start and stop index desired from each dimension.
+Reading a disk HDF5 array into a dataset of matching shape is done with `istart=` and `iend=` arguments, which have 1-D arguments for the start and stop index desired from each dimension.

-For example, support HDF5 disk variable "/A" is shape (10,20,30) and you wish to read just part of this array like:
+For example, support HDF5 disk dataset "/A" is shape (10,20,30) and you wish to read just part of this array like:

 * dim 1: 5-7
 * dim 2: 1-5